mgazeel/muslrust-texlive/README.md

 ## Docker builds

-Latest is always the last built nightly pushed by travis.
+Latest is always the last built nightly pushed by github actions.
 To pin against specific builds, see the [available tags](https://hub.docker.com/r/clux/muslrust/tags/) on the docker hub.

 ## C Libraries